What are the sections in GRE?

 What is GRE?

-The Graduate Record Examination is a standardized test that is a prerequisite for gaining admission at majority of graduate schools in the United States.
+The Graduate Record Examination is a standardized test that is a prerequisite for gaining admission at a majority of graduate schools in the United States.
 It is created as well as administered by the Educational Testing Service (ETS).
-GRE aims to assess verbal reasoning, quantitative reasoning, analytical writing, and critical thinking skills of students.
-Students who wish to pursue a master’s degree or want to study a specialized master’s course; MBA, MEM, MS or a doctoral degree can give the GRE Test.
+The various sections in GRE exam aim to assess verbal reasoning, quantitative reasoning, analytical writing, and critical thinking skills of students.
+Students who wish to pursue a master’s degree or want to study a specialized master’s course – MBA, MEM, MS or a doctoral degree – can give the GRE exam.

 The computer-based GRE revised General Test consists of five sections.
-The first section is the analytical writing section which consists of Issue and Argument tasks.
-The other five sections have two verbal reasoning sections, two quantitative reasoning sections, and either an experimental or a research section.
+The first section is the analytical writing section, which consists of Issue and Argument tasks.
+The other five GRE sections have two verbal reasoning sections, two quantitative reasoning sections, and either an experimental or research section.
 However, these five sections can occur in any order.

 The GRE revised General Test is a multistage test.
 This format allows the student to move back and forth between questions that are a part of the same section, and the testing software allows the student to “mark” questions within each section so that they can be reviewed later, if time permits.
 It takes 3 hours and 45 minutes to complete the test but one-minute breaks are offered after each section, and a 10-minute break is also given after the third section.
 The paper-based GRE General Test consists of six sections, but it is only available in areas where computer-based testing is unavailable.

 This section consists of two different essays: Issue and Argument.
 Grades are given on a scale of 0–6, in half-point increments.
 Students are required to write the essays on a computer using a word processing program which is specifically designed by ETS.
 Using this program, students can perform only certain basic computer functions.
 It does not contain a spell-checker or any other advanced features.
 Both the essays are graded by at least two readers on a six-point scale.